panique/huge/README.md

 * you can set the lifetime of a session (until you will be logged out automatically) by changing the value of session.gc_maxlifetime in the php.ini (in seconds, for example 3600 is a hour, 36000 are ten hours)

-###TROUBLESHOOTING

-* do you have PHP 5.3 ?
-* do you have a modern version of mySQL ?
+###REQUIREMENTS / TROUBLESHOOTING

+* needs PHP 5.3+ or PHP 5.4+
+* needs mySQL 5.1+
-* do you have the php mysqli (last letter is an "i") extension activated (standard) ?
+* needs the PHP mysqli (last letter is an "i") extension activated (standard on nearly all modern servers) ?
 * are the database connection infos in config/db.php correct ?
+* have you created a database named "demo" like mentioned above ?
 * does the provided database user (standard is "root") have rights to read (and write) the database ?